True Or False Bacteria Are Larger Than Human Cells

 Bacteria vs. Human Cells: A Size Comparison

 When comparing the size of bacteria and human cells, it's clear that human cells are generally much larger than bacteria.
-Most bacteria fall within the range of 0.5 to 5 μm, while human cells typically range from 10 to 100 μm.
-This means that a typical human cell is at least 2 to 200 times larger than a typical bacterium.
+Which means most bacteria fall within the range of 0.
+That said, 5 to 5 μm, while human cells typically range from 10 to 100 μm.
+So in practice, a typical human cell is at least 2 to 200 times larger than a typical bacterium.

 To illustrate this size difference, consider the following analogy: If a bacterium were the size of a marble (approximately 1 cm in diameter), a human cell would be about the size of a tennis ball (approximately 6.7 cm in diameter).